jlangch/venice/README.md

 venice>
 ```

+Type `!` from the REPL to get the help.

 A history of the last three result values is kept by the REPL, accessible through
 the symbols `*1`, `*2`, `*3`, `**`.